playgameservices/play-games-plugin-for-unity/README.md

     // Submit achievement to Google Play
     PlayGamesPlatform.Instance.ReportProgress("MyGooglePlayAchievementIdHere", 100.0f, callback);

-## Using Production APNS Certificate (iOS)

-In the `GPGSAppController.m` file, you will notice within the `application:didRegisterForRemoteNotificationsWithDeviceToken` method that there is a comment discussing using the sandbox push server.
-Follow instructions there to switch between the production and sandbox environment and push notification.

-## Building iOS projects without Cocoapods

-Building without Cocoapods is not recommended.
-The reason is there are a large set of dependencies.
-Many of these dependencies are changing to keep pace with improvements and changes in the iOS eco-system.
-GooglePlayGames is a framework with a low update frequency so sometimes finding the links to the correct versions of libraries is difficult.

-One alternative to always using Cocoapods to build is to use Cocapods once and create a library from the 'Pods' project and then integrate that into your project.

-But really, not using Cocapods is not recommended.

-**Note:** If you export the project a second time to the same XCode project directory, you can use Unity's **Append** option to avoid overwriting these settings.
-If you use **Replace**, however, you might have to reapply some settings.
 ## Special Thanks

 This section lists people who have contributed to this project by writing code, improving documentation or fixing bugs.